JuliaSprenger/presentations/2020-02-14_PhD-defense/talk.md

 ## Outlook
   * integration of *odMLtables* functionality into _odML_ package
-  * continuation of *Neo* development for better integration, user friendliness & performance
+  * continuation of *Neo* development for extended support of formats, better user friendliness & improved performance
-  * implementation of metadata workflow using cluster computing and remote data files
+  * implementation of workflow on a larger scale using cluster computing and remote data files
-  * transfer of generic workflow rules to other projects and initialization of public rule collection
+  * application of workflow concept in different projects
+  * integration with larger frameworks, e.g. HBP infrastructures